 Our Board of Directors recommends approval of this amendment in order for us to continue to provide a source of equity to attract, motivate, retain and reward high-quality executives and other key employees, officers, directors and consultants.
-We do not believe, however, that there will be enough shares currently available under the 2006 Plan to satisfy our equity compensation needs beyond fiscal 2008.
-In May 2008, our Compensation Committee adopted a Long-Term Incentive Plan which allows the participants in the plan to elect, within the time period stated in the plan, to receive any awards earned by them under the plan in cash, stock options and/or restricted shares.
-Because the irrevocable elections are not required to be completed until July 2008 it is difficult for us to predict the potential number of shares that will be needed.
-See "Executive Compensation - Compensation Discussion and Analysis - Components of Executive Compensation - Long-term performance based plans" for a description of the Long-Term Incentive Plan.
+We do not believe, however, that there will be enough shares currently available under the 2006 Plan to satisfy our equity compensation needs beyond fiscal 2009.
+Our Long-Term Incentive Plan allows the participants in the plan to elect, within the time period stated in the plan, to receive any awards earned by them under the plan in cash, stock options and/or restricted shares.
+Because the irrevocable elections are not required to be completed until the end of July 2009 it is difficult for us to predict the potential number of shares that will be needed.
+However, assuming the Metrics of the Long-Term Incentive Plan are met, the estimated potential payout would be approximately \$3.2 million.
+Although we do not foresee all of our Key Executives and Senior Executives electing to receive 100% of their awards in stock options, if they did, we would not have enough shares available under our 2006 Plan.
+See "Executive Compensation-Compensation Discussion and Analysis-Components of Executive Compensation-Long-term performance based plans" for a description of the Long-Term Incentive Plan.

-Although we believe that we should have sufficient shares for fiscal 2008, we also believe that in order to ensure that our Long-Term Incentive Plan is able to provide a strong equity component to our management team's overall total compensation packages, we need additional shares available beyond fiscal 2008.
-In addition, our Board of Directors continues to receive all of their compensation in the form of shares of common stock and grants of stock options.
+Although we believe that we should have sufficient shares for fiscal 2009, we also believe that in order to ensure that our Long-Term Incentive Plan is able to provide a strong equity component to our management team's overall total compensation packages, we need additional shares available beyond fiscal 2009.